TheOdinProject/curriculum/getting_involved.md

 1. Join the [Google Community](https://plus.google.com/u/0/communities/100013596437379837846).
 2. Sign up for the [Pivotal Tracker](https://www.pivotaltracker.com/s/projects/979092).
 It'll say "60 day free trial" but don't worry, you won't have to pay.
 It's like Github... as long as you're working on open-source stuff and not private repos, it's free.
-3. Say hi at the weekly meeting and on the Community page.
-You'll want to familiarize yourself with what feature(s) we're working on and how the development backlog looks.
+3. Say hi at the weekly SCRUM meeting and on the Community page.
+You'll want to familiarize yourself with what story(s) we're working on and how the development backlog looks.
+If any of the stories that we're working on in the Tracker interest you, click the link in that story to "Follow this Story" to receive updates when new specs or comments are posted.
 5. Set up or join a pairing session via the Community.
 4. If you're hosting a pairing session, make sure you have the [Odin Project repository](https://github.com/TheOdinProject/theodinproject) set up on your computer (or Nitrous box if that's the workflow you're using).
 We've got evolving instructions for how to do that on the [README page](https://github.com/TheOdinProject/theodinproject/blob/master/README.md).
 It can take a few tries to get the server running and the lessons populated properly so bear with it!
-5. Follow the Git workflow listed below but, basically, get the latest copy of the feature branch you're working on, write some sweet tests and code, and then have the feature owner push it back up (you'll need to be in touch with a feature owner who has push access).
+5. Follow the Git workflow listed below but, basically, get the latest copy of the feature branch you're working on, write some sweet tests and code, and then have the story owner push it back up (you'll need to be in touch with a story owner who has push access).
 6. Have fun!
 Tell your friends how much of an open source badass you now are.
 In a humble brag sort of way.

 ### Working on a Feature / User Story

 #### This section is under development as we figure out the best workflow

-We'll flesh this section out as we get a bit more experience working on features, but basically we'll all be sharing feature development until the feature is complete.
+We'll flesh this section out as we get a bit more experience working on stories, but basically we'll all be sharing story development until the feature is complete.
 This *should* work because we'll be doing TDD.
 If it doesn't, we'll adapt.

-#### For an Existing Feature
+#### For an Existing Story

+1. Check in at the weekly SCRUM meeting to get on the same page as everyone else.
 1. Post or join a new pairing session via the Community.
 If possible, also include the feature or part of the feature you'll be working on.
-1. Consult the [Pivotal Tracker](https://www.pivotaltracker.com/s/projects/979092) for the current feature and take a look at which step(s) have been completed already.
+1. Consult the [Pivotal Tracker](https://www.pivotaltracker.com/s/projects/979092) for the current story and take a look at which step(s) have been completed already.
 Familiarize yourself with the work that was most recently completed by the last pairing session (which should be available in their video / event).
 3. Don't forget to start recording if you're not using a Hangout on Air.
 To set up a Hangout on Air, you actually need to schedule the HoA *in advance*, which will automatically create a Google Event which links to the HoA.
 The other way to do it is to schedule the Google Event and then, just ahead of time, create a HoA and link it to the Google Event by digging in to the Event's options and looking for the "YouTube Link" field.
 See [this post](https://plus.google.com/+NatalieVillalobos/posts/a1sgtv91skA) for details of that method.
 4. Get the most recent copy of the repository and start building TDD-style.
 See below for Git workflow notes.
 3. When you're done with the session (which should be after making your last test pass... don't leave failing tests), make sure all tests still pass and then push to Github.
-4. When a feature is completed (and fully tested), merge with the (latest) master branch then submit a pull request to the main Odin repo.
+4. When a story is completed (and fully tested), merge with the (latest) master branch then submit a pull request to the main Odin repo.

-#### Starting a New Feature
+#### Starting a New Story

+*Note: If you want to "cowboy" a story on your own, make sure it's in the current sprint or backlog (NOT the icebox), it's got 1 or 0 points (save the bigger ones for everyone to work on), and you let us know you'll be working on it (to avoid conflicts) via the Community.*

 1. Attend one of the weekly meetings listed on the [Google Community](https://plus.google.com/communities/100013596437379837846) site or the [Meetup](meetup.com/Learn-Web-Development-Paired-Programming-in-SF/).
-That's where we'll kick off new features for the coming week (right now we're not really moving fast enough to complete multiple features in a week...)
+That's where we'll kick off new stories for the coming week (right now we're not really moving fast enough to complete multiple stories in a week...)
-2. We usually follow that up with a separate brainstorming / pseudocoding session to break down the feature and agree on a path forward before actually diving into the feature.
+2. We usually follow that up with a separate brainstorming / pseudocoding session to break down the story and agree on a path forward before actually diving into the story.
-3. Now that the feature is established, see the steps above...
+3. Now that the story is established, see the steps above...
-4. Once the feature is completed and pushed, we'll do a code review before accepting it.
-You'll need to show a complete test coverage and that the feature is in line with the story specifications before it will be accepted.
+4. Once the story is completed and pushed, we'll do a code review before accepting it.
+You'll need to show a complete test coverage and that the story is in line with the story specifications before it will be accepted.
 5. Pull request accepted.
 Party like it's 1999.

 #### Git Workflow Notes

 We're still trying to figure out the best workflow to use.
-We'll be handing off half-completed features between different pairs/mobs of programmers so there needs to be a canonical repository where the latest version of the code is located.
-It's not ideal, but for now feature owners will get push access to the main repository.
+We'll be handing off half-completed stories between different pairs/mobs of programmers so there needs to be a canonical repository where the latest version of the code is located.
+It's not ideal, but for now story owners will get push access to the main repository.
 They will not touch the `master` branch (repeat 3 times, please) and will work always in a feature branch until it comes time to do a pull request back into `master`.

 Other notes: